 Our Analysis and Test Results

-The Mammut Wall Rider MIPS is a relatively lightweight foam helmet made of EPP foam with a hard plastic top piece that partially covers the outside for greater durability.
+The Wall Rider MIPS is a relatively lightweight foam helmet made of EPP foam with a hard plastic top piece that partially covers the outside for greater durability.
 It has a lightweight and minimalist webbing harness system to hold the helmet securely on the head.
-This system is adjustable, but not nearly as much as helmets like the Black Diamond Half Dome or Petzl Meteor.
+This system is adjustable, but not nearly as much as helmets that have plastic slider bar or click wheel tensioning systems.
 It is essentially the same helmet as the Mammut Wall Rider, but with the MIPS technology added inside and with a different color scheme.

 This model is a comfortable, lightweight EPP foam helmet that relies on its shape for comfort.
 The insides cushion with thin foam pads that rest against the top and front of the head, and replacement pads come with your purchase so you can swap them out if they become too funky from sweat or flatten out over time.
-Compared to the Petzl Sirocco, we found this helmet to be a bit more circular, and not as elongated.
+The shape of this helmet is fairly circular, and not as elongated.
 It is also shallower fitting and doesn't sit on the head as deeply as the Petzl models.

-Whether this is the most comfortable helmet for you or a close second, largely depends on the shape of your head.
-For our lead tester, it was more of the close second, not fitting as well as the Sirocco.
+Whether this is the most comfortable helmet for you or a close second largely depends on the shape of your head.
+For our lead tester, it was more of the close second, not fitting as well as models with an oblong shape.
 He found slight pressure points on the back of the head and in the forehead, although these were virtually unnoticeable when climbing.

 This helmet uses a straightforward and minimalistic webbing harness to hold it firmly on the head and to preserve the low weight.
 It's adjustable in the back by two webbing buckles which can rather easily be pulled tighter once the helmet is on the head if you know where to grab.
-While allowing for minimal adjustability, it is nice that there are two buckles to help keep the helmet centered, rather than one buckle like on the Sirocco.
+While allowing for minimal adjustability, it is nice that there are two buckles to help keep the helmet centered, rather than just one.

 The positioning of the chin strap along the v-yoke is effortless and easy to adjust with a sliding buckle, and likewise, the chin strap itself can easily be adjusted.
-These adjustments are far more user-friendly than the buckles found on all of the Black Diamond helmets, including the Black Diamond Vapor.
+These adjustments are far more user-friendly than the buckles found on all of the Black Diamond helmets.

-Our size large helmet tipped the scales at 9.0 ounces, which is 0.5 ounces heavier than the Mammut Wall Rider without the MIPS.
+Our size large helmet tipped the scales at 9.0 ounces, which is 0.5 ounces heavier than the version of this helmet without the MIPS.
 So, for added brain protection technology, you only add 0.5 ounce of weight, which seems like a very fair trade in our opinion.

 Despite this, the helmet is not exactly featherweight for using EPP foam.
-The harder plastic top piece weighs more than polycarbonate outer protection used on the Petzl Sirocco (6.1 oz.) or the BD Vapor (7.0 oz.).
+The harder plastic top piece adds some weight when compared to polycarbonate models, and so this helmet is merely average, rather than lightweight.

 This model is fairly well-ventilated, perhaps even aided slightly by the MIPS harness on the inside.
 There are 16 vents scattered about on both sides, the rear, and even two in the front to allow air flow through the helmet.
 Despite being small, the vents in the front seem to add to the feeling of coolness as any breeze directly cools the forehead region.

 To accommodate a headlamp, there are two small plastic clips on the front of the helmet.
 There is also an elastic bungee held in place with a small hook in the back.
-This layout is essentially the same used on the Petzl Meteor and Sirocco and is meant to be versatile for use with ski goggles as well, which require the rear elastic band to be held in place easily.
+This layout is essentially the same as those used on other top lightweight models, and is meant to be versatile for use with ski goggles as well, which require the rear elastic band to be held in place easily.

 While we found that both headlamps and goggles are effectively held in place by this system, we also noticed that the underlying tension in the front clips is far higher than on other helmets and seemingly greater than what is necessary to accomplish its purpose.
 We find it hard to slide the headlamp band up under them.
 This issue is very minor, but enough of one to differentiate between the best performers and ones who aren't quite perfect.